aimms/documentation/webui/theming-background.rst

 Font properties
 ----------------------
 The font properties allow you to refer to a different font family, by name.
-This value will be used for the element mentioned in the inline documentation, falling back to AIMMS' default fonts if you accidentally break the definition.
+This value will be used for the elements mentioned in the inline documentation, falling back to AIMMS' default fonts if you accidentally break the definition.

 In order to be able to link to a font family by name, you will need to use a custom stylesheet to either:

-* define a new :token:`@font-face` with a correct source (which could be files in your own application resource folder, or a fully qualified online url)
+* define a new :token:`@font-face` with a correct source (which could be files in your own application resource folder, or a fully qualified online url).

 * use a css :token:`@import` to basically do the same, but probably using the pre-defined stylesheets from resources like Google Font, Font Library or Adobe fonts.